5 ways to raise confidence in girls

 Most parents will agree that the world in which we live is so much more different to what they were used to growing up.
 Technology has had the most impact on our world – both positively and negatively.
 I think the impact is more noticeable on our kids, especially when you observe them on their on mobile phones and computers.

-So here are a few tips to help you instil confidence in your girls, as they navigate our fast-changing world.
+So here are a few tips to help you raise confidence in your girls, as they navigate our fast-changing world.
 I do hope you find these tips as helpful as I do.

 1. Mothers model positive body image